RomanLut/hx_espnow_rc/doc/tx_diy_controller.md

 Pictures below provide hints for converting Mavic Mini 1 RC Controller.
 We reuse sticks, buttons, camera control slider, original battery and micro USB connector.

+Orignal Li-ion battery is reused.
+It is charged with TP4056 board.
+DC-DC 5V boost converter is used to power ESP32 and Bluetooth module.

-DIY powerbank board is used to control battery charge and power ESP32.
+*Note: DIY powerbank board was used in V1.
 It has one drawback though: when usb cable is disconnected, it takes ~1 second to start boost up converter.
 Due to this delay, controller reboots.
+I recommend to use TP4056 board and DC-DC boost converter.*

 Mavic Mini controller can be disassembled using guides from youtube.